Finder: Searching for Files

 ->in('/var/www/html');

-Wildcards wildcards *, **, ? can be used in the path.
-For example, you can use the path src/*/*.php to search for all PHP files in the second level directories in the src directory.
-The ** character, called globstar, is a powerful trump card because it allows you to search subdirectories as well: use src/**/tests/*.php to search for all PHP files in the tests directory located in src or any of its subdirectories.
+You can use wildcards *, **, ? in the path.
+For example, using the path src/*/*.php, you can search for all PHP files in second-level directories within the src directory.
+The ** character, called globstar, is a powerful feature as it allows searching within subdirectories: using src/**/tests/*.php searches for all PHP files in the tests directory located within src or any of its subdirectories.

-On the other hand, wildcards [...] characters are not supported in the path, i.e. they have no special meaning to avoid unwanted behavior in case you search for example in(__DIR__) and by chance [] characters appear in the path.
+Conversely, the [...] wildcards are not supported in the path, meaning they have no special significance, to prevent unintended behavior if you were searching, for instance, in(__DIR__) and the path happened to contain [] characters.

-When searching files and directories in depth, the parent directory is returned first and then the files contained in it, which can be reversed with childFirst().
+When searching files and directories recursively (depth-first), the parent directory is returned first, followed by the files it contains.
+This order can be reversed using childFirst().

 Wildcards